MarcelloCeresini/ImageSegmentation/README.md

 The code in the `data_exploration` directory was used to analyze and prune the dataset.
 In particular, `dataset_transformation.py` can be used to create the final `train` and `val` folders used in training and evaluation in our code.
 Note that as a final passage, the `images` folder from `val_original` and `train_original` should be copied or moved to `train` and `val` respectively, or a symbolic link should be created with `ln -s data/train_original/images data/train/images` (*bash only*).

 `data_exploration/graphs` also contains the results of our analysis on the original dataset in the form of graphs.
-A more extensive analysis of the dataset is provided in the report.
+A more extensive analysis of the dataset is provided in the report, while the spreadsheet `data_exploration/dataset_analysis.ods` shows how we grouped together the original classes from the dataset.

 ## Structure